 Report cards are made available in the Infinite Campus parent portal at the end of each term and lists the course, final test grade, daily work grade, and final term grade.
 "Final Term Grades" are permanent, appear on the student's transcript, determine credit earned, and factor into cumulative grade point average (GPA).
-A student earning a passing grade in a course at the end of the tem will earn 0.5 credit.
+A student earning a passing grade in a course at the end of the tem will earn 0.5 credit (except for AP Biology [1 credit], AP Chemistry [1 credit], Auto Tech II [1 credit], Building Trades [2 credit] and Nursing Assistant [.75 credit] which are double-blocked courses).